fastify/fastify-passport/README.md

 ## Using with TypeScript

-`@fastify/passport` is written in TypeScript, so it includes type definitions for all of it's API.
+`@fastify/passport` is written in TypeScript, so it includes type definitions for all of its API.
 You can also strongly type the `FastifyRequest.user` property using TypeScript declaration merging.
 You must re-declare the `PassportUser` interface in the `fastify` module within your own code to add the properties you expect to be assigned by the strategy when authenticating:

 ```typescript
 declare module 'fastify' {